kkensuke/myjb-en/pages/latex/settings.md

 ## Let's compile your $\LaTeX$ file!
 Let's make a test latex directory.
 Please download `article-template` from [here](https://github.com/kkensuke/latex-template).
 Then, open the directory in VScode.
-You can edit `intro.tex` and compile it by `cmd + S` (Mac).
-Finally, you will get the modified `main.pdf` in the same directory.
+You can edit `sections/intro.tex` and compile it by `cmd + S` (Mac).
+Finally, you will get the modified `main.pdf`.

 The directory structure is as follows:
 ```